petercrona/gae-spring-mvc-minimal/README.md

 ```
 Here we define repositories for dependencies that our application has.

 ```
 apply plugin: 'war'
 apply plugin: 'com.google.cloud.tools.appengine'
 ```
 Here we apply plugins provided by gradle.
 These are assuming that our directory structure is as it is.
 And they add "tasks" that you can see by running "gradle tasks".
-One of these tasks are "appengineRun".
+One of these tasks is "appengineRun".
 Next we declare dependencies of our application (not the build script as before).

 ```
 dependencies {